fathym-deno/eac-runtime/docs/getting-started/Configure.md

 #### DFS (Distributed File System) Hosting

 Now we can look at using the DFS to host a static site we have packaged in NPM.
-This is a React Docusaurus site, showing how we can leverage multiple architectures together in our micro application project.
+This is a React Docusaurus site, showing how we can leverage multiple frameworks together in our micro application project.

 ```typescript ./src/plugins/MyDemoPlugin.ts
 const pluginConfig: EaCRuntimePluginConfig = {